 Jesus Loves Me Pallet Sign

-As was mentioned earler, the board were not all exactly the same thickness.
-I knew I wanted to paint each line separate.
+As was mentioned earlier, the board were not all exactly the same thickness.
+I knew I wanted to paint each line separately.

 You want to sand off splinters and smooth out the wood.
 I use a small electric sander for this job.
 If I can’t pick it up without getting a sliver, I don’t want to take it to a show that way.

 I used Waverly Chalk Paint in White and Black to paint my boards for this sign.
 I actually mixed my own gray, and that sort of added to some of the distressed look.

 The little heart was painted with Waverly Chalk Paint in the color “Merlot”.

 With the rough texture of the wood, I didn’t worry about getting into every nook and cranny with paint.
 It was a little more than dry brushed, but some of the wood still shows through.